RamsinghLab/atacseeker_app/project_notes.md

 ```

 i've set the `spacing` and width set to 150 but I think I should set it to 50. also, `ext=NA` should be done. but, i am not sure if I should `bin` it. also, i am calling this function in a loop, but I think there should be a way to vectorise this. **must** ask Tim.

+#### Filtering ####

+Removing such uninteresting or ineffective tests reduces the severity of the multiple testing correction, increases detection power amongst the remaining tests and reduces computational work.
+Filtering is valid so long as [it is independent of the test statistic](http://www.pnas.org/content/107/21/9546.long) under the null hypothesis [Bourgon et al., 2010].
+In the negative binomial (NB) framework, this (probably) corresponds to filtering on the overall NB mean.

+three approaches are suggested:
+- by count size
+- by proportion
+	- here we assume that only a small proportion of the dna is accessible and then retain only those windows with rank ratios above the unbound proportion of the genome
+- by global enrichment
+	- involves choosing a filter threshold based on the fold change over the level of non-specific enrichment.
+The degree of background enrichment can be estimated by counting reads into large bins across the genome.
+	- The effect of filtering can also be visualized with a histogram.
+This allows users to confirm that the bulk of (assumed) background bins are discarded upon filtering.
+Note that bins containing genuine binding sites will usually **not** be visible on such plots.

+currently, i am using the global enrichment strategy to filter windows.
+However, as a general rule, I should filter **less aggressively** if there is any uncertainty about the features of interest.
+In particular, the thresholds shown in this chapter for each filtering statistic are fairly mild.

+#### Normaliation ####

+For a Differential Accessibility analysis I want to do, library-specific biases are of particular interest as they can introduce spurious differences between conditions.
+This includes
+- composition biases
+- efficiency biases
+- trended biases
+Thus, normalization between libraries is required to remove these biases prior to any statistical analysis.

 ### LOLA ###